 Food intolerances can manifest in a variety of ways, making them challenging to pinpoint.
 Some common symptoms include digestive issues like bloating, gas, diarrhea or constipation, as well as headaches, fatigue, skin problems and joint pain.
 It’s important to note that these symptoms may not occur immediately after consuming the problematic food, making identification more difficult.
 Some people find keeping a food and symptom diary handy in this case!

-For individuals looking to identify specific food intolerances, two commonly used tests are the IgG food sensitivity test and ALCAT testing:
+To help identify specific food intolerances, our clinic offers several testing methods, including the IgG food sensitivity test and ALCAT testing:

-• The IgG test – Measures IgG antibody levels in response to various foods, such as wheat/gluten, dairy, fruits, vegetables, animal proteins and more, helping to identify potential sensitivities.
+The IgG test – This assessment measures IgG antibody responses to foods like wheat/gluten, dairy, fruits, vegetables, and animal proteins, making it easier to detect sensitivities.

-• ALCAT testing – Analyses immune cell reactivity to various foods, as well as additives, environmental toxins and chemicals, providing a comprehensive assessment of potential triggers.
+ALCAT testing – This method examines immune cell reactions to foods, additives, and environmental chemicals, giving a broad view of possible triggers.

 Maintaining a healthy gut is crucial to decrease the risk and severity of food intolerances.
 There are a few key nutrients and herbs that can promote a healthy gastrointestinal lining, reduce inflammation and decrease food intolerance symptoms overall: